mindgruve/mg-reverse-proxy/README.md

 Content heavy sites are a good candidate for MG-Reverse-Proxy.
 You can customize the cacheability of the responses by setting cache headers in your application or configuring your cache adapter (described below).

+## Cache Adapters
+Configuration of MG-Reverse-Proxy is handled through cache adapters.
+Included in the source code is an adapter for WordPress, but you can write your own by implementing the CacheAdapterInterface.

+## The WordPress Adapter
+A description of these constructor arguments....

+**$bootstrapFile** The path to the file that bootstraps your application.
+For example, the wp-blog-header.php file in wordpress.
+**$store** The cache store that you want the reverse proxy to use.
+**$maxAge** The default max-age for your responses.
+You can instruct MG-Reverse-Proxy to vary this per request by adjusting your adapter.
+**$surrogate** - See the documentation of the Symfony HTTPCache.
+Useful if you are using Varnish.
+**$httpCacheOptions** - These are the options passed to the Symfony HTTPCache class.

+## Stores
+Symfony HTTPCache has the concept of a cache store.
+By default, this is a local directory on the file system.
+If you want to use a different caching strategy (memcache, redis...), you can create your own implementation of the StoreInterface.

 ##Example Usage - Wordpress index.php

     <?php